The historic bridge from the northern tier to East Asia.

 MSP uses two terminals, spaced several miles apart.
 Terminal 1 (Lindbergh) is much larger and the home of all Delta and SkyTeam flights, plus United, American, Spirit, Alaska, and Frontier.
-Terminal 2 (Humphrey) is the home of low-cost carriers Southwest and Sun Country.
+Terminal 2 (Humphrey) is the home of low-cost carriers Southwest and Sun Country, as well as budget carriers coming over from Europe like Icelandair and Condor - it has its own dedicated Customs operation so as not to interfere with Delta/ Skyteam arrivals at peak times.
 There is a free subway link between the terminals which is accessed via the parking complexes at each building.
 As most Asian trips through here will be on Delta, that’s where we focus this article.

 The G-concourse was renovated in 2012-2013 to feature thoughtful, family-friendly improvements such as wider seats, easy access to power outlets, and even iPads free to use for games and ordering food (which is delivered to where you are sitting!)

 All other Terminal 1 carriers are located on Concourse E. Regional propeller-aircraft flights dock at the far end of Concourse B.